 4. Hire a recruitment firm that specializes in finding the right candidates

 You’ve searched the entire web and connected with several professionals, but your prospective developer is yet to be found.
-In such cases, seeking a recruitment firm which specializes in matching your startup with the right candidate can do the job well and in no time.
+In such cases, seeking a recruitment firm in Cebu which specializes in matching your startup with the right candidate can do the job well and in no time.
 Your advantage with a specialized recruitment firm is that they know what they are doing and are the best in it.

 5. Look out for forums and job boards

 Similar to social media networking sites, job boards and forums are online communities you can rely on.
 Most forums and job boards have specific industry niches and categories so you can easily discover potential developers.
 Just be sure to know the legitimacy of the candidate you’re seeking, and you’ll be good to go.

 Local universities often conduct job search events which invite students and alumni all over.
 By attending university events, you can tap fresh talents for your startup innovation.
 You can also re-connect with your former co-interns to see if they’re interested in a development opportunity.

 When looking for the right lead developer, you have to keep searching to win.
 If you know where and how to look, you can employ and work with the right developer for your startup.
 All it takes is one search to lead to a string of people and opportunities that lead to the developer you need.

 In a pool of talents, remember to know the candidate thoroughly job and personality-wise.
 Technical expertise and skills are among the redeeming factors, but work attitude is also vital especially in startup culture which provides a different business structure and model.

 IN THE PHILIPPINES